Archives and Special Collections Policies

 - Items or collections with permanent or indefinite restrictions

-- Photocopies of materials held in other repositories
+- Reproductions of materials held in other repositories

 - Routine financial records (invoices, cancelled checks, etc.)

-- Objects and artifacts (except for UNO artifacts and Secretary Hagel artifacts) including statues and plaques
+- Objects and artifacts (except for Secretary Hagel artifacts and selected UNO artifacts)

 - Works of fine art